-NEW YORK, June 2 /PRNewswire-FirstCall/ -- ING Prime Rate Trust, a diversified closed-end management investment company listed on the New York Stock Exchange (NYSE: PPR), has announced today its intention to redeem a portion of its outstanding auction-rate preferred shares (ARPS).
+NEW YORK, Feb.
+28, 2011 /PRNewswire/ -- ING Prime Rate Trust (Trust), a diversified closed-end management investment company listed on the New York Stock Exchange (NYSE: PPR), has announced today its intention to redeem a portion of its outstanding auction-rate preferred shares (ARPS).
 The Trust's Board of Trustees has approved a partial redemption that will be paid primarily by drawing on leverage available under the Trust's credit facilities.
 The redemption would provide liquidity at par for the holders of a portion of the Trust's ARPS.
-The Trust is a diversified closed-end management investment company listed on the New York Stock Exchange.

 The Depository Trust Company (DTC) will determine how partial series redemptions will be allocated among each participant broker-dealer account.
 Each participant broker-dealer, as nominee for its customers who are beneficial owners of the ARPS (street name shareholders), in turn will determine how redeemed shares are to be allocated among its customers.
 The procedures used by broker-dealers to allocate redeemed shares among beneficial owners may differ from each other as well as from the procedures used by DTC.